mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 from each others.This seems to be the case.
 In addition, the plot shows The R^ estimate we had already seen above.

-The second plot in the middle shows a convergence criterion proposed by Geweke (XXXX): Every chain first Z-standardized to have mean 0 and standard deviation 1.
+The second plot in the middle shows a convergence criterion proposed by [Geweke_1992]_: Every chain first Z-standardized to have mean 0 and standard deviation 1.
 Then the chain is split in 10 segments.
 If one of these chains deviates more than two standard deviations from the mean, this is a sign that the chain is not stationary.
 In that case, it might be that the chain does not sample the